Bakery Style Double Peanut Butter Cookies

 For now, I am soaking up all the baby snuggles and eating all the cookies.

-For more bakery style cookies, check these cookie recipes out:
+For more bakery style cookies, check these cookie recipes out soon:

 Levain Bakery Chocolate Chip Cookies (favorite huge chocolate chip cookies of all time)